GuillaumeDupuy/PetroDash/README.md

 The data is updated every 10 minutes.

+The data is about the price of fuels in France in every gas station.

 ### About the Dashboard

 The dashboard is made with Streamlit.
 You can find the documentation [here](https://docs.streamlit.io/en/stable/).